apsuma/nantes-0919-php-boldiode/README.md

 # BOLDIODE
-### Discover and manage an hostel in Quiberon.
+### Discover and manage an hotel in Quiberon.
-A students project in WildCodeSchool.
+A students project at WildCodeSchool (Nantes).

 ## Description

-The aim of this website is to manage an Hostel (add/modify/delete rooms - introduce hostel to public - contact hostel team by email sendingform).
+The aim of this website is to manage an hotel (add/modify/highlight/delete rooms - introduce hotel and his owners to the public - contact hotel team by email sendingform).
-The owners of Boldiode Hostel in Quiberon are François and Cécile.
-They asked us to create this tool form their hostel.
+The owners of Boldiode Hotel in Quiberon are François and Cecile.
+They asked us to create this tool for their hotel.